 As president, Dr. Nikias announced a $6 billion fundraising campaign, which—at the time of its launch—was the largest in the history of higher education.
 In six and a half years, USC’s campaign has already surpassed the $6 billion mark—18 months ahead of schedule—bringing to the university, on the average, $900 million per year.
 The fundraising campaign has been extended for five more years until 2021.
 In the past four years, USC has consistently ranked in the top three among universities, along with Stanford and Harvard, in cash charitable donations.
 In recognition of the campaign’s success, The Chronicle of Higher Education has called Dr. Nikias a “prodigious fundraiser.”

 Under Dr. Nikias’ leadership, the university is advancing a major capital construction program that already includes Wallis Annenberg Hall, the Michelson Center for Convergent Bioscience, Dauterive Hall, Fertitta Hall, the Kaufman International Dance Center, the McKay Center, Uytengsu Aquatics Center, the Engemann Student Health Center, a new Cinematic Arts building, and the University Club at Stoops, as well as the Soto Building, Currie Residential Hall, and Norris Consultation Center on the Health Sciences Campus, and beautification projects for both of USC’s campuses.
-In addition, construction has continued apace on the USC Village, a 1.3 million square-foot center of student residential colleges that is entirely reimagining the university’s landscape.
+The most prominent project, though, is the USC Village, a 1.3 million square-foot center of student residential colleges, that opened in 2017, entirely reimagining the university’s landscape.

 In recognition of his efforts to renew USC’s athletics heritage, The New York Times selected Dr. Nikias as one of a small number of national figures “who make sports’ little corner of the world a better place.”